hannahrosen57/AdjustaBike-2.0/ProjectLog.md

 ## Wednesday 6th November (retro)
 ### Project Brief Meeting
 Alex and I had both taken the past few days to familiarise ourselves with the project.
 After reviewing our thoughts and findings, we agreed that Alex would take the existing designs and improve them to make them more manufacturable, and I would take the project in a different direction by attempting to make it as accessible to the lay person as possible, and focussing on the open source aspect.
-I worked with Jerome (who is my supervisor) to figure out what I'll be trying to do in a bit more detail.
-Jerome then summarised this in 'Project Brief' documents (one for each of Alex and myself) and gave us the chance to make any changes.
+I worked with Jeremy (who is my supervisor) to figure out what I'll be trying to do in a bit more detail.
+Jeremy then summarised this in 'Project Brief' documents (one for each of Alex and myself) and gave us the chance to make any changes.
 We all seemed to be on the same page, because neither of us needed to edit the proposed briefs.
 I have uploaded it here.
 This will be very helpful when writing the work packages and aims of the PSP.

 ## Wednesday 13th November (retro)
 ### Third FYP Meeting